saumier/GLAMhack2020-Culture-inTime/README.md

 GLAMhack 2021 - Culture inTime
 =========================

-GLAMhack 2021 provided the opportunity to continue working on Culture inTime, an app for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
+GLAMhack 2021 provided the opportunity to continue working on Culture inTime, a sandbox for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
 Culture inTime was first developed during GLAMhack 2020.
 A few features have been added:
 * Anyone with the right skills can now add their own SPARQL queries of existing linked open data (LOD) sources
 * Anyone can now configure their own Spotlights based on data sources in Culture inTime